TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 TacType Ceramic Keycapsの良かった点

-• Enjoy soft backlight diffusion thanks to the PC stems
+• Soft backlight diffusion thanks to PC stems

 • Includes auxiliary springs for the spacebar